YF-Gooo/LearningSpace/README.md

 # LearningSpace
-This is a learning space~
+This is a learning space for computer science~